Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Because this PEP introduces a new field to the core metadata, it bumps the latest core metadata version to 2.5.

-The Import-Name field is a “multiple uses” field.
-Each entry of Import-Name MUST be a valid import name.
-The names specified in Import-Name MUST be importable when the project is installed on some platform for the same version of the project (e.g. the metadata MUST be consistent across all sdists and wheels for a project release).
+The Import-Name and Import-Namespace fields are “multiple uses” fields.
+Each entry of both fields MUST be a valid import name.
+The names specified MUST be importable when the project is installed on some platform for the same version of the project (e.g. the metadata MUST be consistent across all sdists and wheels for a project release).
 This does imply that the information isn’t specific to the distribution artifact it is found in, but for the release version the distribution artifact belongs to.

 Examples

-In azure-mgmt-search 9.1.0, there should be a single entry for azure.mgmt.search.
+For azure-mgmt-search 9.1.0, there should be two namespace entries and one name entry for azure.mgmt.search:

 Backwards Compatibility